anjalikohal/Coffee-Sales-Analysis/README.md

 # Coffee-Sales-Analysis
 This repository contains the analysis of coffee sales analysis  data using Excel and advanced analysis techniques.
 The project aims to provide valuable insights into coffee sales trends, customer behavior and  product  performance over time .
 # Features:
-Sales trends over time.
+-Sales trends over time.
-Sales by country and coffee type.
+-Sales by country and coffee type.
-Impact of loyalty cards on sales.
+-Impact of loyalty cards on sales.
-Interactive slicers for data filtering.
+-Interactive slicers for data filtering.
 # Business Insights:
 Here is actionable insights :
 Total Sales OverTime: Visualized the trends oftotal sales over a defined period.